mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - 9 proptech investors talk co-living, home offices and other pandemic trends
+  - Sennheiser's MKE 200 on-camera microphone is the perfect home videoconferencing upgrade
      <hr/>

-      - *The real estate industry — like so many other sectors — was forced to adapt this year.
-Now, investors are ready to pour capital into the startups they believe are best-positioned in this new era, from companies tackling construction tech, financing and digita…*
+      - *Sennheiser has just released a new on-camera, directional microphone.
+The compact MKE 200 ($99.95) puts a lot of convenience and performance into a small, portable package – one that’s great for go-anywhere vlogging once that’s a reasonable option again, and …*

-  - General Motors takes $2 billion stake in electric truck startup Nikola
+  - Tesla shares drop sharply in broader tech selloff, falling 17% in morning trading
       <hr/>

-      - *Nikola and General Motors today announced a strategic partnership.
-Through the deal, GM gets 11% ownership in startup Nikola, and will, in turn, produce Nikola’s wild fuel cell pickup truck by the end of 2022.
-Both companies’ shares jumped on the news, with N…*
+      - *Last Thursday and Friday’s public market selloff has stretched into this week, with the tech-heavy Nasdaq Composite off 2.5% this morning.
+But while tech shares are down broadly to start the holiday-shortened week — and are taking stick for bringing down even…*

-  - Progress snags software automation platform Chef for $220M
+  - Equity Monday: JFrog and Sumo Logic set initial IPO prices amidst wave of interesting private rounds
       <hr/>

-      - *Progress, a Boston area developer tool company, boosted its offerings in a big way today when it announced it was acquiring software automation platform Chef for $220 million.
-Chef, which went 100% open source last year, had annual recurring revenue (ARR) of …*
+      - *Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.
+This is Equity Monday, our weekly kickoff that tracks the latest big news, chats about the coming week, digs into some recent fund…*

-  - Google Cloud launches its Business Application Platform based on Apigee and AppSheet
+  - 'Mulan' drove Disney+ app downloads up 68% week-over-week, but didn't beat 'Hamilton'
       <hr/>

-      - *Unlike some of its competitors, Google Cloud has recently started emphasizing how its large lineup of different services can be combined to solve common business problems.
-Instead of trying to sell individual services, Google is focusing on solutions and the …*
+      - *Disney’s live-action remake of “Mulan” skipped theaters to instead stream on Disney+ over the weekend, for the added fee of $30.
+According to early data, the launch helped grow Disney+ mobile installs by 68%, compared with one week prior.
+Consumer spending in…*

-  - Peloton launches new Bike+ and Tread smart home gym equipment, both at $2,495
+  - 9 proptech investors talk co-living, home offices and other pandemic trends
       <hr/>

-       - *Peloton has launched two new products for its home smart gym lineup, the Bike+ ($2,495) and the Tread ($2,495).
-While both carry the same price tag, the new exercise bike joins as the premium version of Peloton’s original stationary cycle, which will remain o…*
+       - *The real estate industry — like so many other sectors — was forced to adapt this year.
+Now, investors are ready to pour capital into the startups they believe are best-positioned in this new era, from companies tackling construction tech, financing and digita…*